mck1117/proteus/readme.md

     - 256 KB SRAM
     - LQFP144 package

-- Also fully compatible with several STM32F7 parts, including the STM32F767ZI, used on v0.1 and v0.2.
+- Also fully compatible with several STM32F7 parts, including the STM32F767ZI, used on v0.1 and v0.2, as well as STM32F429ZIT6.

 ## Connectors
 TE Connectivity AMPSEAL connectors: